 Lack of health and the beginnings of various diseases.

-Lack of enjoyment out of life (and I’m not just talking about sex drive)
+Lack of enjoyment out of life (and I’m not just talking about sex drive or libido).

-Getting on hormone replacement therapy is necessary for some, but that should be used as a last resort.
-The reason is if you get on that you probably won’t be getting off.
+Receiving hormone replacement therapy is necessary for some, but that should be used as a last resort.
+Why?
+If you get on that you probably won’t be getting off.

-So what does the average person do?
+So what does the average person need to do?
 In the rest of this article, we’ll cover five specific things you can do to.